Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

-\end{proposition} \begin{proof} We define $\mathcal{F}(\phi)$ to be exactly the same as $\mathcal{F}(M,D,\bm{a})$ as a $\bm{G}(M,D)$-graded pre-category.
-By Lemma \ref{lemma:firstordlift} and the preceding argument, we can choose Floer and perturbation data for our first-order moduli spaces in such a way that there is a strict embedding
+\end{proposition2} \begin{proof} We define $\mathcal{F}(\phi)$ to be exactly the same as $\mathcal{F}(M,D^+,\bm{a})$ as a $\bm{G}(M,D)$-graded pre-category.
+By Lemma \ref{lemma2:firstordlift} and the preceding argument, we can choose Floer and perturbation data for our first-order moduli spaces in such a way that there is a strict embedding

-We now extend these choices of perturbation data for $\mathcal{F}(N,D')$ to the moduli spaces of disks with $\ge 2$ marked points.
-We choose our perturbation data to be $\Gamma$-equivariant, so that the $A_{\infty}$ structure maps in $\mathcal{F}(N,D')$ are strictly $\Gamma$-equivariant.
+We now extend these choices of perturbation data for $\mathcal{F}(N,E^+)$ to the moduli spaces of disks with $\ge 2$ marked points.
+We choose our perturbation data to be $\Gamma$-equivariant, where $\Gamma$ is the covering group of $\phi|_{N \setminus E}$, so that the $A_{\infty}$ structure maps in $\mathcal{F}(N,E^+)$ are strictly $\Gamma$-equivariant.
 One might be concerned that the requirements of $\Gamma$-equivariance and regularity of our choices of perturbation data are incompatible.
-In fact they are not: because $\Gamma$ acts freely on $N \setminus D'$, it acts freely on the set of lifts of a given Lagrangian $L \subset M \setminus D$ to $N \setminus D'$, and hence $\Gamma$ acts freely on the set of choices of perturbation data for moduli spaces of pseudoholomorphic disks in $N$ (for our purposes, we need only consider Lagrangians in $N$ which are lifts of Lagrangians in $M$).
+In fact they are not: because $\Gamma$ acts freely on $N \setminus E^+$, it acts freely on the set of lifts of a given Lagrangian $L \subset M \setminus D^+$ to $N \setminus E^+$, and hence $\Gamma$ acts freely on the set of choices of perturbation data for moduli spaces of pseudo-holomorphic disks in $N$ (for our purposes, we need only consider Lagrangians in $N \setminus E^+$ which are lifts of Lagrangians in $M \setminus D^+$).
 This means we can choose regular perturbation data for one element of each $\Gamma$ orbit, then extend this to the rest of the orbit via the action of $\Gamma$ (see \cite[Section 8b]{Seidel2008}).

-By counting rigid elements of the resulting moduli spaces of pseudoholomorphic disks in $N$, we define $A_{\infty}$ structure maps $\mu^*$ on $\bm{p}^*\mathcal{F}(M,D,\bm{a})$.
+By counting rigid elements of the resulting moduli spaces of pseudo-ho\-lo\-mor\-phic disks in $N$, we define $A_{\infty}$ structure maps $\mu^*$ on $\bm{p}^*\mathcal{F}(\phi)$ (and they define an $A_\infty$ structure, because $N$ is either positively monotone or Calabi-Yau).
 Because the perturbation data are chosen to be $\Gamma$-equivariant, the $A_{\infty}$ structure maps lie in the $\Gamma$-equivariant part of the Hochschild cochains:

-We now recall the isomorphism of Remark \ref{remark:pullcc}:
+We now recall the isomorphism of Remark \ref{remark2:pullcc}: